Interstellar travel—the Guāngguànhuán Drive enables Solar System escape.

 “Just over there for a bit.”

-With those words, Magiri left the room.
-Shortly afterwards, she learned Magiri had disembarked without permission for the first time in ten years.
+With that, Magiri left the room.
+Shortly afterwards, Sivi learned she had disembarked without permission for the first time in ten years.

-Sivi Endeavour remembered her first solo descent 10 years earlier with clarity.
-Shuttles routinely descended from the ships orbiting FBB to collect hydrogen from its atmosphere, and at the age of 19, Sivi was undergoing shuttle pilot training—a process that would have normally lasted 900 days, had an emergency not caused her to graduate much sooner.
+Sivi Endeavour had a clear memory of her first solo descent ten years earlier.
+Shuttles routinely descended from the ships orbiting FBB to collect hydrogen from its atmosphere, and Sivi, then 19, was undergoing shuttle pilot training.
+It was a process that would have normally taken 700 days had an emergency not caused her to graduate much sooner.
 That emergency marked her first solo descent.

 Her job had been to retrieve a runaway Captain Gendo Magiri.
-The search was kept under wraps, and she'd been the first of the 30 search pilots to find Magiri.
-Now, just as then, Sivi flew along the very edge of the Left Eyeball, a massive anticyclonic storm located at the fringes of Fat Beach Ball's north tropics.
+The search was kept under wraps, but she'd been the first of the 30 search pilots to find Magiri.
+Now, just as she had back then, Sivi was flying along the very edge of Left Eyeball, a massive anticyclonic storm located on the fringes of Fat Beach Ball's north tropics.

 “Magiri, do you hear me?!”
-Sivi yelled through the rescue radio.
-“Endeavour speaking. there are another 300 ships coming.
+Sivi shouted into her rescue radio.
+“Endeavour speaking.
+There are another 300 ships coming.
 I can see you clearly on radar, and 10% of the fleet is fully equipped for capture.
-You know those ships can endure up to 50 atm—there's no way out and you’re definitely getting caught!
-Please come back!”
+You know those ships can endure up to 50 atm.
+There's no way out!
+You’re definitely getting caught!
+Please just come back!”

 She wasn't lying about the 300 spacecraft.
-It was an emergency for the Circs as a whole, and they were responding accordingly.
-It was still necessary for Magiri to lead them, especially now that they were debating how to catch more besshu.
+It was an emergency for the Circs as a whole, and they were treating it as such.
+They still needed Magiri to lead them, especially now that they were arguing over how to catch more besshu.

 Still, Sivi had a feeling that persuasion was the only thing that would work.
-The ships equipped for capture, the only thing that could reasonably be called a threat, had pilots who hadn't flunked out as civilians and were perfectly capable of reliably catching besshu...but they couldn't catch Great Chief Magiri, and she knew it.
+The only thing that could reasonably be called a threat, the ships equipped for capture, had pilots who hadn't flunked out as civilians.
+They were perfectly capable of reliably catching besshu... but they couldn't catch Great Chief Magiri, and Sivi knew it.

 “Eh?”